-Amaretto is more than just a tasty type of alcohol; it also packs a few surprising health benefits, when consumed in moderation!
+Amaretto may be more than just a tasty type of alcohol; it might also pack a few surprising health benefits, when consumed in moderation!

 What is Amaretto?